Your guide to doing business in Bulgaria

 Persons subject to state social insurance are insured in:

-Contributions must be made by the 25th of the following month.
+Contributions must be made by the 25th of the next month.
+The maximum social security income is BGN 3,000 (EUR 1,530) per month.

 There is a monthly submission of Declaration 1.
 This is information for the social contributions of the employee.
 It is submitted electronically to Tax Office (NAP) and a Proxy can do this.
 The deadline is the 25th of the following month.

-Once the Labor Agreement has been finalized with the employee there is a 3 day term for the Agreement to be registered with the National Revenue Agency.
+Once the Labor Agreement has been finalized with the employee, there is a three-day term for the Agreement to be registered with the National Revenue Agency.
 Failure to register the Agreement can result in severe penalties for the employer.

-Regardless of the three-day term, the agreement should be registered prior to employee starting of work.
-For example, if an agreement is concluded on June 3rd, 2016 and the employee is to start performing his/her functions under the agreement on this same date, the labor agreement must be registered with the National Revenue Agency first and only after that the employee may start legally to follow his/her obligations under the agreement.
+Regardless of the three-day term, the agreement should be registered prior to the employee starting of work.
+For example, if an agreement is concluded on January 3rd, 2019 and the employee is to start performing his/her functions under the agreement on this same date, the labor agreement must be registered with the National Revenue Agency first and only after that the employee may start legally to follow his/her obligations under the agreement.